ThaiHoangDang/thaihoangdang/README.md

 ### Hi there 👋

-I'm `Hoang`, a fresh graduate IT student at `RMIT University Vietnam`, currently working at `Cốc Cốc` - A browser and search engine company based in Vietnam!
+A software engineer working at Cốc Cốc - A browser and search engine company based in Vietnam!
 Feel free to contact me via Email - thaihoangdang1803@gmail.com, [Facebook](https://www.facebook.com/thaihoang.dang.33/), or [LinkedIn](https://www.linkedin.com/in/thai-hoang-dang/).

 > My childhood dream was to be a YouTuber, but right now I need to code to get some $